wp-plugins/easy-ads-lite/readme.txt

 = Features =

-1. Tabbed and intuitive interface for multiple ad providers.
+1. Tabbed and intuitive interface for multiple ad providers (AdSense, Chitika etc.).
 2. Rich display and alignment options.
 3. Robust codebase for extending to more ad providers.
 4. Control over the positioning and display of ad blocks in each post or page.
-5. Simple configuration interface -- nothing more than entering your provider id, and with sensible defaults for the few options present, all with clear instructions.
+5. Simple configuration interface -- nothing more than entering your provider id for AdSense or Chitika, and with sensible defaults for the few options present, all with clear instructions.
-6. Widgets for each provider.
+6. Specialized widgets for AdSense and Chitika, and common widget interface for the rest.

 If you want to use only AdSense, you would want to consider my full-fledged, feature-rich plugin [Easy AdSense](http://www.thulasidas.com/plugins/easy-adsense "The complete solution for all things AdSense related").